VilShiro/STelegramBot/README.md

-# Telegram Bot in Java
+# Some Telegram Bot in Java

 **Description:**
 This Telegram bot is developed in Java using the `java-telegram-bot-api` library.
 It is designed to [describe the main functionality of the bot here].